TheRenegadeCoder/sample-programs-website/projects/maximum-subarray/index.md

 ## Requirements

-You must write an executable program that accepts a string of comma separated integers on `standard input` via the command line, and outputs the maximum subarray sum value to `standard output`.
+You must write an executable program that accepts a string of comma separated integers on `standard input` via the sys args, and outputs the maximum subarray sum value to `standard output`.

 Note that the Kadane's algorithm assumes that there is atleast 1 negative integer in the array.
 If there is no negative integer, then the max subarray sum value is the sum of all the elements of the array.